jagan27101986/Rtechtest/README.md

-#Lawpath Technical Test

-The aim of the test was to create a form with PostCode, Suburb and State which used Australia Post's Postcode/Suburb search. https://developers.auspost.com.au/apis/pac/reference/postcode-search
+The aim was to create a form with PostCode, Suburb and State which used Australia Post's Postcode/Suburb search. https://developers.auspost.com.au/apis/pac/reference/postcode-search

 The App has been written in React Native.